thearyanmittal/facial-recognition/README.md

 ## Running the Program
 Run the .py files in the order they are presented above. `face_recognition.py` will show live webcam footage with a rectangle around the faces in the shot and the corresponding name.

-The LBPH recognizer's classification is shown in green above the box.
+The LBPH recognizer's classification is shown in green above the box (this is optional; uncomment the appropriate lines in `face_recognition.py` and `face_train.py` to see this).
 The TensorFlow model's classification is shown in orange below the box.

 ## Libraries Used
 * OpenCV